I’m Tracey Capone and I am a photographer and artist in Chicago, Illinois.

 - I am left handed but only when it comes to writing; everything else I do with my right hand.
 I think this is why I am both analytical and creative which has helped me greatly in running my business. (as a side note – I am a firm believer that art students should be made to take business courses as a part of their core curriculum to help them in their future endeavors.)

 I will leave it at that, but you will get to know more about me as time goes on.
-I am truly looking forward to sharing my work, tips on running an art business, some Photoshop and Lightroom pointers, my travel and much more.
+I am truly looking forward to sharing my work, tips on running an art business, some digital illustration and photography pointers, my travel and much more.
 Thank you for stopping by and see you again soon!